EA is weathering Star Wars: Battlefront II selling only 9 million copies

 EA also launched its Need for Speed game during the quarter, and it had similar loot box issues.
 But a year ago, EA released Battlefield 1 and Titanfall 2, making for a tough comparison to year-ago figures.

 EA also reportedly has delayed its Anthem online game from its BioWare studio, along with a source saying it’s set aside Dragon Age to focus on it, and it closed Visceral Games in October after concluding that its single-player Star Wars game wasn’t resonating during playtesting.
+EA confirmed today

 EA’s stock price went up on Monday after the Polygon news site reported that EA may be the target of a Microsoft acquisition.
 EA hasn’t commented on that.